singh-sudhir16/IndicMT-Kashmiri/README.md

 By leveraging deep learning and natural language processing (NLP), this project aims to bridge the gap between English and Kashmiri speakers, ensuring better accessibility to digital content in Kashmiri.

+⚠ Note: Running this model requires high computational power.
+It is recommended to use Google Colab for execution.
+Run on **[Google Colab](https://colab.research.google.com/)**
 ## Project Objectives
 The primary objectives of this project are: